IORoot/HouseQuests_wiki/docs/Features/local_area.md

 Colour-coded orange.
 Local doctors in the area.
 Clicking the icon will optionally show:

 - Name of doctor
-- Brand name of doctor
+- Brand name of the doctor
 - Opening hours
 - Website
 - Contact details